liquibase/liquibase-neo4j/docs/quickstart.md

 ## Setup

 The rest of this tutorial will assume a CLI installation, as well as a running Neo4j database.
-Please refer to the [download section](../download) to install the CLI.
+Please refer to the [download section](../download) to install the extension.

 There are several ways to install Neo4j: